openxla/stablehlo/docs/spec.md

 [MHLO](https://github.com/openxla/xla/blob/d63deb9250b9c212445290bd08c6effb5b6d0a2b/xla/mlir_hlo/mhlo/IR/hlo_ops.td)
 which are deprecated and on the way out of StableHLO.
 The full details on these removals can be found in the [StableHLO v1.0 Cleanup #2283](https://github.com/openxla/stablehlo/pull/2283).
+The tracker issue for these deprecations is [#2340](https://github.com/openxla/stablehlo/issues/2340).

 These operations fall into a few categories: